SSG-DRD-IOT/intel_retail_workshop/Video_Performance/media_sdk_transcode_windows.md

     mfxEncParams.NumExtParam = 1;
    ```

- - Finally remove the following line from the cleanup code as we no longer manage surface buffers in the application code.
+ - Remove the following line from the cleanup code since the surface buffers no longer need to be managed in the application code.
 ``` cpp
     MSDK_SAFE_DELETE_ARRAY(surfaceBuffers);
 ```

- - **Build** the solution as you did previously and again use the **Performance Profiler** to run the application.
-Take note of the **execution time** before closing the console window.
-This should be slightly improved since implementing opaque memory allocation, however, if you now look at the **GPU Utilization** graph in the performance profiler you will see the GPU remains underutilised.
+ - **Build** the solution
+ - Run the **Performance Profiler** on the application.
+ - Take note of the **execution time** before closing the console window.

+Th execution time should be slightly improved since implementing opaque memory allocation.
+If you now look at the **GPU Utilization** graph in the performance profiler you will see the GPU remains underutilized.

 ## Asynchronous Transcoding
-To better utilise the GPU we can make our transcode pipeline asynchronous so more than one decode and encode operation can run at once.
-This means for each execution of our transcode loop we submit multiple "tasks" before synchronising the pipeline.
+To better utilize the GPU we can make our transcode pipeline asynchronous so more than one decode and encode operation can run at once.
+This means for each execution of our transcode loop we submit multiple "tasks" before synchronizing the pipeline.

- - First we add a parameter to our decoder parameters in section 3 to tell the decoder how many tasks we want to execute asynchronously.
-We set this parameter initially to **1** to mimic synchronous operation.
-We will later increase this to see the effect it has on performance and GPU utilisation.
+ - Add a parameter to the decoder parameters in **Section 3** to tell the decoder how many tasks we want to execute asynchronously.
+ - Set this parameter to **1** to mimic synchronous operation.
+We will increase this to see the effect it has on performance and GPU utilization in the future.
 ``` cpp
     mfxDecParams.AsyncDepth = 1;
 ```
- - We also need to add in section 5 our encode parameters in the same way.
-We use the same value as we used for the decode parameters to keep things aligned.
+ - Set the `AsyncDepth` for the encode parameters to the same value as the decode parameters in **Section 5**.

+ This is done to keep things aligned.
 ``` cpp
     mfxEncParams.AsyncDepth = mfxDecParams.AsyncDepth;
 ```